-You can replace a drive in either a 12-drive, 24-drive, or 60-drive controller shelf or drive shelf.
+You can replace a drive in a 24-drive shelf, in a 60-drive shelf, or in a drive drawer.

-12-drive or 24-drive shelves
+24-drive shelves

 The figures show how the drives are numbered in each type of shelf (the shelf's front bezel or end caps have been removed).